 Advisor and Committee Chair

-Upon admission, students are assigned by the Director of Graduate Studies in consultation with graduate teaching faculty help guide them through their transition into the program serves as a student's advisor until the student has selected a dissertation committee chair.
+Upon admission, students are assigned an Interim Advisor by the Director of Graduate Studies in consultation with graduate teaching faculty.
+The Interim Advisor helps guide them through their transition into the program and serves as a student's advisor until the student has selected a dissertation committee chair.
 Students will meet with their Advisor in the first month of the semester and subsequently as necessary until the permanent Advisor is chosen.

 The permanent Advisor should be mutually determined by the end of the Fall Semester of the Second Year or the Third Semester of study after having worked with several faculty members and becoming familiar with their research interests and mentoring styles.
 This must be a tenured or tenure-track faculty member in the Department of Critical Media Practices, and they will serve as Thesis Committee Chair.